Fnatic

+Fnatic's League of Legends team competes in the League of Legends EMEA Championship (LEC) and is one of the most successful organisations in the league.
+The team won the first League of Legends World Championship in 2011, and it held the record for most LEC titles from 2011 to 2020.

-Fnatic's CS:GO team, which has traditionally been located in Sweden, won the first ever CS:GO Major in 2013 and two more between 2013 and 2015.
+Fnatic's Counter-Strike team, which has traditionally been located in Sweden, won the first ever CS:GO Major in 2013 and two more between 2013 and 2015.
 After a series of poor results dating back to the start of 2021, Fnatic made a move towards an international roster for the first time since 2013.